microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printer-restorefactorydefaults.md

 doc_type: apiPageType
 ---

-# printer: resetDefaults
+# printer: restoreFactoryDefaults

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Reset a [printer](../resources/printer.md)'s default settings.
+Restore a [printer](../resources/printer.md)'s defaults settings to factory defaults.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).